 What about Track and Trace?

 We will be collecting a small amount of information from you when you book online to enable us to engage with the NHS Track and Trace system.
 This information will be stored for 21 days and then destroyed.
 Please see our privacy notice

 What about children and young people?

-Children and young people are welcome at our Evening Prayer service at 6pm but they will need to stay with their parents/carers at all times.
+Children and young people are welcome at our services but they will need to stay with their parents/carers at all times.
 Children should be booked in via the online booking process.
-We are exploring how best to cater for our children and young people from September, and how their groups might restart, and further information will be available soon.
+We are looking into ways to restart our children and young people's groups but at present we are not in a position to run these.